davidmarkclements/websocket-pull-stream/README.md

 # How
-Wraps the browser websocket API with a Source pull stream (a readers stream), and a server websocket with Sink pull stream (a readable stream).
+Adds an `onmessage` callback to a websocket and wraps a Source pull stream (a readers stream), around it.
 Client->server communications are used for a kind of minimal RPC, to control the server->client stream.
+An `onmessage` event waits for control messages and responds by sending data to the client websocket, this gets wrapped with a Sink pull stream (a readable stream).

 # Usage